Terms & conditions

 Material planning considerations

-In England and Wales, planning decisions must be made in accordance with the development plan unless material considerations indicate otherwise.
-Material considerations are matters that are relevant to planning and the use of land — for example design, impact on amenity, highways safety, heritage, and compliance with policy.
-Not every concern counts as a material planning consideration (for example, pure impact on the value of your property is often not material on its own).
-Our scans aim to highlight potential material angles and common non-material points; they are not a substitute for professional advice or your own review of the application and local policies.
+Across the UK, planning decisions are made in accordance with the applicable development plan unless material considerations indicate otherwise.
+Material considerations are matters relevant to planning and the use of land — for example design, impact on amenity, highways safety, heritage, and compliance with policy.
+Not every concern counts as a material planning consideration (for example, pure impact on property value is often not material on its own).
+Planning policy frameworks differ between England (NPPF), Wales (Future Wales / PPW), Scotland (NPF4), and Northern Ireland (SPPS); our tools are primarily designed around the English NPPF framework.
+Our scans aim to highlight potential material angles and common non-material points; they are not a substitute for professional advice or your own review of the application and applicable local policies.

 4. Not legal or professional advice